What is Fatty Liver?

 - Imaging tests – Ultrasound or computed tomography (CT scan) to visualise liver abnormalities.

-- FibroScan® – A specialised ultrasound that looks for amount of fat and scarring of the liver.
+- FibroScan® – A specialised ultrasound that looks for the amount of fat and scarring of the liver.

 - Liver biopsy – A tissue sample is taken and examined under a microscope to determine the progression of liver disease.
 As this procedure is more invasive than other tests, it is usually used when the liver disease is advanced.

-What are the treatments for Fatty Liver?
+What are The Treatments for Fatty Liver?

-Treatment for fatty liver involves addressing the cause and risk factors of fatty liver.
+Treatment for fatty liver without cirrhosis involves addressing the cause and risk factors of fatty liver.
 Modifying your lifestyle is the first step to treating fatty liver disease.
 This involves abstaining from alcohol, losing weight, exercising more and eating more nutrient-rich foods that are low in unhealthy fat.

 Liver damage can be controlled or reversed in some cases.
 Vitamin E and thiazolidinediones could be prescribed to treat non-alcoholic fatty liver disease in the short term.
 As some drugs might cause NAFLD, your doctor may advise you to stop taking those medicines.